 - Plan indoor activities on days when pollen counts are high.

-- Keep your windows closed during high pollen and mold seasons.
+- Keep your windows closed during high pollen and mold seasons, if possible.
 When entering your home, leave your shoes at the door.

-- Wear sunglasses and a face mask to protect pollen from getting in your eyes, nose, and mouth when outdoors on high pollen days.
+- Wear sunglasses, a hat, and a face mask to protect pollen from getting in your eyes, nose, and mouth when outdoors on high pollen days.

 In general:

-- Replace the filters on your heating/air conditioning units as recommended by manufacturer.
+- Replace the filters on your heating/air conditioning units as recommended by the manufacturer.

 If reducing your exposure to allergens isn’t enough, there are several treatments that can help.
 Treatments can include nasal sprays, antihistamines, decongestants, and immunotherapy (allergy shots).
 See a board-certified allergist for allergy testing.
 They can recommend a treatment plan to help you get relief.

 Uncontrolled rhinitis can lead to sinusitis, a sinus infection.
 If you have asthma, rhinitis symptoms can irritate your lungs and cause asthma symptoms.
-So if you have allergies, it’s important to get treatment to make sure they are well-controlled.
+If you have allergies, it’s important to get treatment to make sure they are well-controlled.

-How to Reduce the Spread of the Coronavirus, the Flu, and Other Respiratory Illnesses
+How to Reduce the Spread of COVID-19, the Flu, and Other Respiratory Illnesses

 What can you do to reduce your chances of getting sick?
-To stop the spread of the respiratory infections: get vaccinated, wash hands often for at least 20 seconds with soap and water, wear a face mask when COVID cases in your community are high, and increase air flow in your indoor environment.
+To stop the spread of respiratory infections:

 If you have asthma, keeping your asthma under control can reduce your chances of having a severe asthma episode or attack if you get sick.